 Whether it’s the moment you visit the Lourdes baths, the grandeur of French cathedrals, or a conversation over a bottle of Bordeaux, you’ll come to believe God has always been present, and is truly restoring all things.

 From Our Lady of Lourdes, to St. Vincent de Paul, to St. Therese, you will hear and experience their stories in new, tangible ways you never thought possible.
 Go to the places that defined history, and feel the presence and life of the saints reaching out through the ages.

 It almost goes without saying that visiting France would be worth visiting if only for the exquisite cuisine.
-Add to that magnificent French art, and the romance of French cities and architecture and a visit becomes irresistible.
+Add in the magnificent French art and the romance of French architecture, and a visit becomes irresistible.

 God continues to rebuild, restore, and renew his people.
 In the midst of some of the most humbling places and stories you’ll experience, from the Basilica of the Sacred Heart to Omaha Beach, you’ll come to know a God that is faithful.